 - Was your home constructed before 1950?
 About 5,600 homes in Manitowoc were constructed before 1950 and may have lead pipes in part of the water service.
 The lead pipe may appear in the basement where the service enters the building, but could be hidden in the yard between the house and the street.

-- Homes with lead household plumbing.
-A licensed plumber can determine if your household plumbing may be made of lead.
-Lead pipes are dull gray in color and are soft enough to be easily scratched with a house key.
+- Water service lines and household plumbing that are dull gray in color and are soft enough to be scratched with a house key are lead.

-- Homes with copper pipe and lead solder installed between 1982 and 1987.
-Lead-based solder was banned for use after this time.
+- Homes with copper pipes built before September 1984 may have lead in the solder used to connect pipes.
+Lead solder was banned after this time.

 For more tips and information on drinking water safety and lead, please visit the following websites:

 If you have questions about lead testing or the health effects related to lead in drinking water, contact the Manitowoc County Health Department at (920) 683-4155.